 Edit a course section

 To edit any course section, 1-Turn editing on, 2- Click the Edit menu next to the section/week you are editing.
 You can edit its description, change the title, or other settings.
-You can also hide the entire section/week from your students.
+You can also hide the entire section/week from your students or get a permalink of the section.

 Course image

-The welcome section, which is also section "0" of the course, has a background image by default.
+The course banner has a background image by default.
 This image is the course's image and is accessible to anyone from outside of the course just like the course name and/or summary.
 This image can be changed by going into the course settings.
-Upload the image of your choice in jpg, gif, or png format into the "course summary files" box on the course settings page.
+Upload the image of your choice in jpg, gif, or png format into the "Course image" box on the course settings page.

-This will also change the course's thumbnail image on the teacher or student dashboards as seen below.
+This will also change the course's thumbnail image on the teacher or student my courses page.

 Drag&Drop files, folders, or videos